FrankLuYuan/hello-world/README.md

 # hello-world
-The repository use to how to use GitHub.
+The repository use to learn how to use GitHub.